 **NOTE: On September 19, 2015 the Staten Island Museum will move to a new location.
-To get to the new location you will need to take the S40 bus along Richmond Terrace for 1.7 miles and exit at Snug Harbor.
+To get to the new location from the Staten Island Ferry terminal, you will need to take the S40 bus along Richmond Terrace for 1.7 miles and exit at Snug Harbor.

 You probably have not heard of the Staten Island Museum.
 The museum is not very big and can easily be seen in an hour or two.
 Its claim to fame is that it is the only general interest museum in NYC.
 You may wonder what a general interest museum is.
 Well it is a collection of very random exhibits.

 Note: This post contains affiliate links.
 Please see disclosure for more information.

 Staten Island Museum Permanent Collection

 The ground floor of the museum houses what I would assume to be the permanent collection.
 There was an exhibit on the Staten Island Ferry.
 The exhibit was interesting and contained a lot of historical information about ferries and also the recent accidents.
 Also, you can see the “Diver Man” which is a restored suit that would allow repairment to work underwater on the ferry for up to eight hours.